 You can leave your commands to generate PDFs in the Makefile, so once you’ve

-edited your files, you can simply run make
+edited your files, you can simply run make and have your PDFs generated

 without much fuss.